 The Threshold Achievement Test for Information Literacy is a tool for measuring student knowledge and dispositions regarding information literacy.
 The test is inspired by the Association of College and Research Libraries' Framework for Information Literacy for Higher Education and by expectations set by the nation's accrediting agencies.
-The Evaluating Process & Authority module focuses on the process of information creation and the constructed and contextual nature of source authority.
-It tests students' ability to recall and apply their knowledge of evaluating sources and it tests their metacognition about core information literacy dispositions that underlie their behaviors.
+The Strategic Searching module focuses on the process of planning, evaluating, and revising searches during strategic exploration.
+It tests students' ability to recall and apply their knowledge of searching and it tests their metacognition about a core information literacy disposition that underlies their behaviors.